-The moral insight of Swedenborg, the correction of popular errors, the announcement of ethical laws, take him out of comparison with any other modern writer, and entitle him to a place, vacant for some ages, among the lawgivers of mankind.
+The moral insight of Swedenborg, the correction of popular errors, the announcement of ethical laws, take him out of comparison with any other modern writer and entitle him to a place, vacant for some ages, among the lawgivers of mankind.
 That slow but commanding influence which he has acquired, like that of other religious geniuses, must be excessive also, and have its tides, before it subsides into a permanent amount.
-Of course, what is real and universal cannot be confined to the circle of those who sympathize strictly with his genius, but will pass forth into the common stock of wise and just thinking.
-The world has a sure chemistry, by which it attracts what is excellent in its children, and lets fall the infirmities and limitations of the grandest mind.

-That metempsychosis which is familiar in the old mythology of the Greeks, collected in Ovid, and in the Indian Transmigration, and is there objective, or really takes place in bodies by alien will,-in Swedenborg's mind, has a more philosophic character.
-It is subjective, or depends entirely upon the thought of the person.
-All things in the universe arrange themselves to each person anew, according to his ruling love.
-Man is such as his affection and thought are.
+Of course what is real and universal cannot be confined to the circle of those who sympathize strictly with his genius, but will pass forth into the common stock of wise and just thinking.
+The world has a sure chemistry, by which it extracts what is excellent in its children and lets fall the infirmities and limitations of the grandest mind.1 things in the universe arrange themselves to each person anew, according to his ruling love. ' Man is such as his affection and thought are.
 Man is man by virtue of willing, not by virtue of knowing and understanding.
 As he is, so he sees.
 The marriages of the world are broken up.
 Interiors associate all in the spiritual world.
 Whatever the angels looked upon was to them celestial.
 Each Satan appears to himself a man; to those as bad as he, a comely man; to the purified, a heap of carrion.
-Nothing can resist states; everything gravitates; like will to like; what we call poetic justice takes effect on the spot.
+Nothing can resist states: every thing gravitates: like will to like: what we call poetic justice takes effect on the spot.
 We have come into a world which is a living poem.
 Every thing is as I am.
 Bird and beast is not bird and beast, but emanation and effluvia of the minds and wills of men there present.
 Every one makes his own house and state.
-The ghosts are tormented with the fear of death, and cannot remember that they have died.
+The ghosts are tormented with the fear of death and cannot remember that they have died.
 They who are in evil and falsehood are afraid of all others.
-Such as have deprived themselves of charity, wander and flee; the societies which they approach discover their quality, and drive them away.
+Such as have deprived themselves of charity, wander and flee: the societies which they approach discover their quality and drive them away.
 The covetous seem to themselves to be abiding in cells where their money is deposited, and these to be infested with mice.
 They who place merit in good works seem to themselves to cut wood.
 "I asked such, if they were not wearied?
 They replied, that they have not yet done work enough to merit heaven."